Azure/azure-sdk-for-net/sdk/anomalydetector/Azure.AI.AnomalyDetector/samples/Sample4_MultivariateDetect.md

 Create a new private async task as below to handle training your model.
 You will use `CreateMultivariateModel` to train the model and `GetMultivariateModel` to check when training is complete.

-You could add the data source, along with start time and end time to .
+You could add the data source, along with start time and end time to the input of `CreateMultivariateModel`.
 The data source is a shared access signature(SAS) link in the format https://\[placeholder\]/.
 To generate the datasource link, you could first download our [sample data][datasource], then upload it to a azure container according to the [Upload a block blob][upload_blob] documentation and get the SAS link of the data according to the [Create SAS tokens for blobs in the Azure portal][generate_sas] documentation.

-Call `TrainMultivariateModel` with the created data feed and extract the model ID from the response header.
-Afterwards, you can get the model info, including the model status, by calling `GetMultivariateModelAsync` with the model ID .
+Call `CreateMultivariateModel` with the data and extract the model ID from the response.
+Afterwards, you can get the model info, including the model status, by calling `GetMultivariateModel` with the model ID .
 Wait until the model status is ready.

 ```C# Snippet:TrainMultivariateModel
 private Guid?
 TrainModel(AnomalyDetectorClient client, string datasource, DateTimeOffset start_time, DateTimeOffset end_time, int max_tryout = 500)